alun/anonymous-chat/README.md

 which allows you to get his one time id and connect your messages to it.

 ### P2P
-This means server will only be involved in intial id to ip adress mapping, other then that messages are sent right from one browser to another.
+This means server will only be involved in intial id to ip adress mapping,
+messages themselves are sent right from one browser to another without the server in between.

 ### History
 History is only saved until page is closed.